 - 250 grams (3 cups) mung bean sprouts, rinsed

 - 1 handful coriander leaves, rinsed and chopped

-- Juice from one green lime
+- Juice from 1 or 2 green limes (to get ¼ cup lime juice)

 - ¼ tsp cardamon powder